Gateway Pacific Terminal at Cherry Point Proposal

 National Environmental Policy Act (NEPA) and the

 State Environmental Policy Act (SEPA).

-environmental impact statement (EIS).
-The lead agencies are responsible for identifying and evaluating how the proposed project would affect the environment.
-Ecology will ensure that the environmental reviews consider potential statewide effects of the project.
+rail expansion require environmental impact statements (EIS).
+These lead agencies are coordinating to produce a federal EIS under NEPA and a state-local EIS under SEPA.
+The agencies are responsible for identifying and evaluating how the proposed project would affect the environment.

 Steps in the environmental review process and estimated timeline: